SINTEF-9012/proasense-adapter-oracle/README.md

   defined in the property file.

 # Test data
-  There is test-data for all three modules located in test folder of the modules.
+  There is test-data for all adapters, located in test folder of the modules.
+* Oracle-imm tests:
-  A program has been developed to generate sample schema with necessary values.
+  A script has been developed to generate sample schema with necessary values.
-  Program is located in test.net.modelbased.proasense.adapter.imm, this program will generate 101 row for the IMM schema
+  Script is located in test.net.modelbased.proasense.adapter.imm, this program will generate 101 row for the TNT_0000002015091021 schema.
+Thera are also some sql scripts for creating schema, insert values and querie the schema, These scripts are located in oracle-imm.src.test.scripts folder and are ready to be used in a sql console.
-  located in oracle database.
+* Oracle-scrap tests:
+  Similarly as the previouse adapter, there are some scripts ready to use in the oracle-scrap.src.test folder. these can be copy and paste directly into the sql console and after populating the database, adapter can be used to test the data as described in "Run the program" section above.